 Find the full printable recipe with specific measurements below.

-- Ground beef: Use lean ground beef or ground turkey if you prefer a leaner option.
+- Ground beef: Use lean ground beef or even ground turkey if you prefer a leaner option.

 - Bell peppers: I like red bell pepper and green bell pepper, but any color will work.